selhorn/oreilly-github-demo/docs/start.md

 ### In AWS: ###

-In AWS, an auto scaling group of BIG-IP VEs is created.
-Each instance's parameters and configuration is defined by the auto scaling group's *launch configuration*.
+In AWS, an Auto Scaling Group of BIG-IP VEs is created.
+Each instance's parameters and configuration is defined by the Auto Scaling group's *launch configuration*.
 The launch configuration is used to:

   - Set the BIG-IP system information: hostname, NTP, DNS settings, and so on.
   - Provision the WAF module: BIG-IP Application Security Manager (ASM)
-  - Join the auto scale cluster
+  - Join the BIG-IP VE cluster
-  - Deploy integration with EC2 Auto Scale and CloudWatch services for scaling of the BIG-IP tier.
+  - Deploy integration with EC2 Auto Scaling and CloudWatch services for scaling of the BIG-IP tier.
   - Create an initial HTTP virtual server with a basic Web Application Firewall policy ([Low, Medium, High](blocking_levels.md).

 ## After you deploy ##